History of Trinity

 Who We Are Today

 As the first mission to the Chinese speaking community in the Church of the Nazarene, Trinity holds a unique place in our denomination’s history.
-Our current Lead Pastor, Albert Hung, believes that we must build on that legacy by becoming a multiplying church, where disciples make disciples, leaders train leaders, and churches plant churches.
+Our previous Lead Pastor, Albert Hung, believed that we must build on that legacy by becoming a multiplying church, where disciples make disciples, leaders train leaders, and churches plant churches.
 We believe God led us to relocate to the San Gabriel Valley for a reason.
 Therefore, we are working hard to become a multi-generational, multi-ethnic, and multi-lingual church that reflects the diversity of our community and is welcomed as a vital partner in our city’s future.
 We believe the gospel ought to be good news for everyone, not just for believers.
 We want to be a church that loves unchurched people, and to be a church that unchurched people love to attend.
 We love Jesus.
 We love the people of this city.
 And we believe that God has called and empowered us to change the world for the better, one person at a time.

 1952-1956 Rev. Milton Cowles